cjimti/imti/content/post/2018-09-04-kubernetes-ethereum.md

 #### Ethstats Dashboard Deployment

 The Ethstats dashboard Deployment uses the Docker [ethereumex/eth-stats-dashboard container] from [Ethereum Expertise](https://github.com/EthereumEx).
 The container uses the environment variable **WS_SECRET** to set the password the Ethereum nodes use in calling to report their stats.
-The password is defined in the **eth-ethstats** Secret created above.
+The **eth-ethstats** Secret created above defines the password.

 Create the file `230-ethstats-deployment.yml`:
 ```yaml